helenhanks/Robotany/README.md

 Turn pin on and off:
 * GPIO.output(8, True)
 * GPIO.output(8, False)

-### Install Everything in Project Enclosure
-Once you have tested everything and you are satisfied, you can install everything in the project enclosure for real.

-1) Drill two holes in the bottom side of the box, one for the mains power cable and one for the 12V cable.
-2) Install power socket into project box an connect it up with cable through the hole you just drilled, and plug suitable for outdoors.
-Be sure to arrange it in the box such that the 12V power supply and Raspberry Pi power supply will fit when plugged in and the box lid is closed.
-3) Lay out the Raspberry Pi Zero and relay and attach to box.
-4) Feed the 12V cable through the second hole so it can later be attached to the solenoid valve.
-5) Finish reconnecting any remaining wires.
-6) Seal up the holes in the project box using grommets if you are fancy, or silicone sealant if you are not.
-7) Mount box to wall and close
-8) Fit solenoind valve and water hammer arrestor directly downsteam of it.

 ### Set up Pi to Run Script on Bootup
 Haven't figured out how to do this yet.